MV Tygra: February 2014 deaths of two security contractors

-On 19 February 2014, it was reported that two former Navy SEALs working as security contractors aboard the Maersk Alabama for the private security firm Trident Group were found dead aboard the container ship a day after it docked at Port Victoria, Seychelles.
+On 19 February 2014, it was reported that two former Navy SEALs working as security contractors aboard the Maersk Alabama for the private security firm Trident Group were found dead aboard the container ship a day after she docked at Port Victoria, Seychelles.
 Seychelles police officials reported that the autopsy found the cause of death to be "respiratory failure, with suspicion of myocardial infarction (heart attack)."
 The presence of a syringe and traces of heroin in the cabin led to a suspicion of drug use.
 In April, following receipt of a toxicology report which found alcohol in the men's blood, police confirmed that death had been caused by consumption of alcohol and heroin.
 As of 2018, the criminal investigation results in Seychelles had not yet been disclosed to the public.
 Seychelles law enforcement released the vessel on February 24.
 Both Maersk and Trident officially prohibit drug use on board their ships.